Chapter 1 Week 1

 1.1 Learning outcomes

 Welcome to week 1!
-This week is all about getting set up, and taking some first steps in learning about what is data.
-These are the building blocks of all the weeks to come, so pay special attention, and do set a pattern of asking questions!
-Now without further ado, let’s get started.
+This week is all about getting set up and taking some first steps to learn what *data is.
+These are the building blocks of all the weeks to come, so pay special attention and set a pattern for asking questions!
+Now, without further ado, let’s get started.

 1.2 Familiarising yourself with the course